-Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee), and Out-of-state tuition: The tuition charged by institutions to those students who do not meet the institution's or state's Part-time student (undergraduate): A student enrolled for fewer than 12 credits per semester or quarter, or fewer than \ Personal counseling: One-on-one or group counseling with trained professionals for students who want to explore Post-baccalaureate certificate: An award that requires completion of an organized program of study requiring 18 credit hours beyond the bachelor's; designed for persons who have completed a baccalaureate degree but do not meet the
+Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee), and furnishings.
+Out-of-state tuition: The tuition charged by institutions to those students who do not meet the institution's or state's residency

+Part-time student (undergraduate): A student enrolled for fewer than 12 credits per semester or quarter, or fewer than 24 contact hours \ Personal counseling: One-on-one or group counseling with trained professionals for students who want to explore personal,

-Post-master's certificate: An award that requires completion of an organized program of study of 24 credit hours beyond the master's degree but does not meet the requirements of academic degrees at the doctoral level.
+Post-baccalaureate certificate: An award that requires completion of an organized program of study requiring 18 credit hours beyond the bachelor's; designed for persons who have completed a baccalaureate degree but do not meet the requirements of academic degrees Post-master's certificate: An award that requires completion of an organized program of study of 24 credit hours beyond the master's degree but does not meet the requirements of academic degrees at the doctoral level.